 The Summer Season in Alaska

 Most Alaska vacation tours are only offered during the summer months from mid-May through mid-September.
-The main tourist season in Alaska is May 15th to September 15th.
-Alaska’s tourist attractions and summer excursions mostly do not open before May 15 and have almost all closed down by September 15.
+The primary tourist season in Alaska is from May 15th to September 15th.
+Alaska’s tourist attractions and summer excursions mostly do not open before May 15, and almost all are closed by September 15.
 The most popular time to visit is typically between mid-June and mid-August.
-During this time, we have the most sunlight (nearly 24 hours), the warmest temperatures (between 60 and 80 degrees Fahrenheit) and the best weather (mostly sunny, very little rain).
-We typically receive some rain from about the last two weeks of August through the beginning of September.
-After the first week of September, things quiet down and it can already start snowing in higher elevation.
+During this time, we have the most sunlight (nearly 24 hours), the warmest temperatures (between 60 and 80 degrees Fahrenheit), and the best weather (mostly sunny, very little rain).
+We typically receive rain from about the last two weeks of August through the beginning of September.
+After the first week of September, things quiet down, and it can already start snowing in higher elevations.

-The warm weather and long daylight hours allow you to enjoy all that Alaska has to offer.
-The state, its residents (humans and animals) and communities are buzzing during the summer.
-Alaska’s midnight sun makes scenic viewpoints and landscapes spectacular and can fuel your long days of touring the state, soaking up the sights or going on adventures.
-In addition, services at the state and national parks are open, fish are abundant and the bears are out of hibernation.
-Look around and you’ll see fun outdoor activities and natural attractions everywhere – from farmers markets and fairs, fishing derbies and hiking trails, and abundant animals like birds, moose, bears and salmon.
+The warm weather and long daylight hours allow you to enjoy all Alaska offers—the state, its residents (humans and animals), and communities buzz during the summer.
+Alaska’s midnight sun makes scenic viewpoints and landscapes spectacular and can fuel your long days of touring the state, soaking up the sights, or going on adventures.
+In addition, services at the state and national parks are open, fish are abundant, and bears are out of hibernation.
+Look around, and you’ll see fun outdoor activities and natural attractions everywhere – from farmers’ markets and fairs, fishing derbies and hiking trails, and abundant animals like birds, moose, bears, and salmon.

 The Winter Season in Alaska